SchapplM/robsynth-paper_iftommwc2019_invkinfuncred/paper/review/IFToMM-WC_ikfr_Review.md

 * Equation 27 shows the transpose of R matrix.
 The \"T\" identification, for transposition, should be added.

-* In equation 30 is not mentioned anything about the second solution for the angles.
+* [x] In equation 30 is not mentioned anything about the second solution for the angles.
+  * Hinweis zu arctan2

 * [N] Maybe a numerical development in this paper could make clear the contributions and how can be used the proposes reciprocal Euler approach.
   * Dafür ist kein Platz